 Non-Medical Mask Face Coverings

-All persons approved to enter college buildings must wear a non-medical mask or face covering while in common/public areas on campus.
-Common areas are defined as areas that are accessible to members of the public and not restricted to employee/employers use only…i.e. corridors, washrooms.
-Signage is posted to assist in the identification of these spaces.
-Face coverings are available at the entrance area for those that may require.
+All employees, students and contractors are required to wear a non-medical mask/facial covering while on campus.
+This must be used in all public areas and when physical distancing cannot be maintained.
+Masks can be removed only when in one’s private office space or if you are working alone behind a barrier.
+Anyone who arrives without a face covering will receive a mask and instructions for use while on campus.
+Alternative facial coverings such as burqas, hijabs and niqabs are suitable, so long as, the nose, mouth and chin are covered.
+If employees identify as being challenged using a face-covering please contact your HR Consultant to review accommodation options.Face coverings are available at the entrance area for those that may require.
 Educational signage is made available on campus regarding safe use of facial coverings.

-Where sufficient barriers are provided. i.e. plexiglass installs, which protect an employee from a member of the public, a face covering is not required for the employee, but is required for the member of the public.
+Where sufficient barriers are provided. i.e. plexiglass installs, which protect an employee from a member of the public, a face covering is not required for the employee if 2m distancing can be maintained, but is required for the member of the public.

 Under the guidance of Public Health, the enforcement of the required use of face covering will be in “good faith”.
 Best efforts will be made to only permit entry to persons wearing a facial covering.
 Security will remind, upon entry, that a face covering is mandatory.